-Faculty must be aware of and adhere to established College policies and procedures.
+Faculty must be aware of and adhere to established College policies and procedures, including the College Catalog, Employee Handbook, and Board Policy.
 Faculty may consult their direct supervisor, the Department Chair/Program Director, when in doubt.
 If additional guidance is required, the chair/director will engage the appropriate Dean, who will, in turn, confer with the Vice President of Academic Affairs as needed.